Peter

 enough to eat.

-The books begin at the
+The books

-Finch was inspired by Ginsbergs Howl, together
+in the 60s, Finch was inspired by Ginsbergs Howl,

-brought him into contact with a broad range of writers, including
+It brought him into contact with a broad range of writers, including

 concrete poet Sylvester Houédard, proto-postmodernist Nicholas